- CARPENTER BEE NESTS

 CARPENTER BEE DUST

 To insure complete control, use a dust called DRIONE.
 It has a desiccant (dehydrating) action and when the larva emerge they will be killed quickly.
 It is recommended that entry holes are treated with Drione and then sealed using a special 1/2″ CORK.
 This will protect the dust from breaking down and enable it to last long enough to kill any emerging larva in the future.

 DO NOT SEAL CARPENTER BEE HOLES WITH ANYTHING OTHER THAN A CORK

 Plugging the holes with a cork instead of using wood filler means the tunnels will be accessible for emerging bees when they hatch from their protective egg chambers.
 When they do finally emerge (which will be either later this year or early next year), the bees will crawl over the Drione and meet their demise.
-The corks will also allow you to tell which holes you have treated so new ones can be quickly identified if new carpenter bees should appear.
+Too many times we get calls from customers who have used silicone sealant to “fill” the holes instead of just capping it with a cork.

 USE A HAND DUSTER TO APPLY THE DUST